 Powerwall 2 is easily one of the best value storage solutions on the market per kWh.
 A large storage capacity of 13.5kWh allows Powerwall 2 to provide a steady stream of power to your home, with the real potential to eliminate your bill completely if your usage falls within these limits.

 Powerwall 2 is backed by a 10-year warranty, giving households the peace of mind that your Powerwall will stand the test of time.

 Should I Buy A Powerwall 2?

-The price of a Powerwall 2 is between $11,000-$12,000 AUD, full installed, with the inherent benefits of Powerwall 2 giving you the potential to save tens of thousands of dollars on your electricity bills over the life of the product.
+The price of a Powerwall installed in Sydney is around $14,500, full installed, with the inherent benefits of Powerwall 2 giving you the potential to save tens of thousands of dollars on your electricity bills over the life of the product.

 Overall, the consensus is that Powerwall 2 is one of the best solar storage solutions on the Australian market, providing energy security, independence from the grid, significant savings on your power bill and the ability to divest from coal by running your home on solar power up to 24 hours a day.